BY PASTOR T. O. BANSO

 Don’t take for granted whatever God has done for you.
 Beware of envy or jealousy which may make you commit the sin of ingratitude.
 2 Corinthians 10:12 says those who compare themselves among themselves are not wise.

-He said, “Therefore, anyone who becomes as humble as this little child is the greatest in the Kingdom of Heaven” (verse 4 New Living Translation).
-It is an attitude of comparison like this that doesn’t allow people to lift the voices of thanksgiving to God.
+An attitude of comparison doesn’t allow people to lift their voices of thanksgiving to God.
 They are busy comparing their lives to others yet, everybody is at different levels in life; we’re in different phases in life.
 You must learn to appreciate what God has done for you and cultivate the habit of celebrating others.

 Beware of envy.
 Job 5:2b says jealousy slays the stupid.
 Envy or jealousy is desiring what another person has or what belongs to someone else.
 Proverbs 14:30b says envy will rot your bones.